jimrothatonesource/devops-extension-chuck-norris/README.md

 5. Install the extension

 ### Using the Extension
-1. Add the "Chuck Norris Quotes" task to your pipeline
+1. Add the "Chuck Norris Quotes" task to your pipeline (see Usage section below)
-2. Enjoy the motivational quotes in your build reports!
+2. Run your build
+3. Check the build results → Extensions tab to see your random Chuck Norris quote!

 ## Building the Extension